Home Health Nurse Resume Example

 University of Pittsburgh, Pittsburgh, PA

 For your hard skills list, include any technical abilities or specific industry knowledge that's essential to working as a home health nurse.
 These could be skills gained through work experience or qualifications.
-Furthermore, your hard skills list helps to show employers how competent and experienced you are at key home health nurse duties and responsibilities.
-It's best to aim for four or five key hard skills that match the job description.
-These can really showcase your suitability for the job.
+Furthermore, an extensive list of hard skills helps to make a compelling case for your home health nurse job applications, as they show employers your understanding of the home health nurse role.
+Include around four or five key hard skills that are listed in the job description.
+These skills will help to convince the hiring manager that you're a good fit for the position.

 You'll make more impact with your resume hard skills list if you focus on technical skills that reflect your unique expertise and specialism, and that match the key requirements in the job description.
 See the graphic below for some tips on hard skills for a home health nurse resume.